AlimuddinKhan/subsetSum_problem/src/README.md

 ```

 ### Strong Scaling Performance
-Follwing graoh shows the scaling performance of the parallel program.
+Follwing graph shows the scaling performance of the parallel program.
 ![Running Time Model](img/img09.png "Running Time Model")

-Above graph shows that with increase in number of cores running time decreases accordingly.
+Above graph shows that with increase in number of cores running time decreases almost linearly.

 ### Other Details
 To read more about the exact approach used for sequential and parallel program you can read this comprehensive [report](SubsetSum-TeamParallel-Deliverables.pdf).